LangChain RAG: Build Document Q&A That Stays Grounded (2026)

 vectorstore=vectorstore,

-document_contents="Technical documentation",
+document_contents="Technical product documentation",

 metadata_field_info=metadata_info,